Vasectomy Information

 Further information is available on the Sandyford video and should be viewed prior to your pre-op appointment on the Vasectomy page of the Sandyford Services website.

-Vasectomy Pre Op Discussion
+Vasectomy Pre Procedure Discussion

 During this appointment any concerns or questions you have will be answered.
 If you have not watched the video, you will be asked to view this at the start of your appointment.
 There will be an opportunity to discuss in confidence any questions or issues you may have regarding vasectomy.